 Concussion Diagnosis in Ft.
 Lauderdale

-Since many concussion symptoms are undetectable with MRI or CT scans, Radius TBI offers a wide range of in-depth diagnostic tools to diagnose mild TBI.
+Since many concussion symptoms are undetectable with MRI or CT scans, Radius TBI offers a wide range of in-depth diagnostic tools used in diagnosing TBI.
 Our Ft.
 Lauderdale neurologists begin with a comprehensive neurological exam.
-After reviewing your medical history, we will evaluate the severity of each symptom you have experienced after sustaining a brain injury, such as mood changes or changes in social interactions.
+After reviewing your medical history, we will evaluate the severity of each symptom you have experienced.
+Symptoms can include mood changes or changes in social interactions.

 The neurological exam also includes a neuropsychological assessment.
 Our neuropsychologists will conduct a comprehensive interview to gain a better understanding of emotional and cognitive changes that have occurred.
 A neuropsychologist assesses memory function, intellect, emotional status, executive functioning (higher cognitive abilities), attention and focus ability, and visual, perceptual, or constructional ability.

-During the interview, the brain injury specialist takes an in-depth look at health history, such as pre-existing learning disabilities and psychological conditions, to determine the extent of the injury before making treatment recommendations.
+During the interview, the brain injury specialist takes an in-depth look at health history.
+This can include pre-existing learning disabilities and psychological conditions, to determine the extent of the injury before making treatment recommendations.

 We then perform a physical exam to assess motor function, reflexes, muscle tone, balance control, sensory function, cognitive abilities, and nervous system involvement.
 Depending on the results, we may perform diagnostic and/or clinical testing to ensure an accurate diagnosis.

 A quantitative EEG (qEEG) measures brainwaves and converts them into color maps to determine brain function.
 This innovative tool allows for treatments to be customized based on areas of the brain that are affected.

 Diffusion tensor imaging (DTI) is a revolutionary new magnetic resonance imaging (MRI) technique to diagnose microstructural neurological changes or abnormalities in the white matter of the brain.